-The BGSIA run corresponds to the run carried out for the creation of the database (see section "Setting up the Schema Information Area (SIA) with BGSIA" on page 79).
+The BGSIA run corresponds to the run carried out for the creation of the database (see section "Setting up the Schema Information Area (SIA) with BGSIA").
 After the BGSIA run, the module UDSHASH generated by BGSIA must be entered in the HASHLIB.